AIMultipleAIMultiple

 • By the culmination of previous points, ensure a safe and pleasant travelling experience.

-A budget-friendly Spanish airline had to take up the time of 3 engineers daily to create work packages for the maintenance department.
-Checking a detailed checklist everyday was repetitive, and coupled with the on-hand workload of the engineers, the department was having difficulty keeping up.
+A budget-friendly Spanish airline company had to take up the time of 3 engineers daily to create work packages for the maintenance department.
+Checking a detailed checklist every day was a repetitive task, and coupled with the on-hand workload of the engineers, the department was having difficulty keeping up.8

-By creating a detailed script that connected the aircraft’s information with the maintenance ERP software, the RPA bots were able to exchange data in real-time, create the appropriate checklist, and inform the engineers that concerned them.
+By creating a detailed script that connected the aircraft’s information with the maintenance ERP software, the RPA bots were able to exchange data in real-time, create the appropriate checklist, and inform the engineers who were concerned.

 5. Informing travelers